elkarte/tools/README.md

-#### Elkarte scripts
+#### ElkArte Utility Scripts

-This repository contains a few useful scripts for Elkarte, such as install/upgrade or repair scripts, database cleaning up, etc.
+This repository contains a several useful scripts for ElkArte, such as install/upgrade, repair scripts, database cleaning, etc.

 All scripts in this repository are under BSD 3-clause license, unless specified otherwise.